katee145/nourish/README.md

 ### Site Owner’s Goal

-The site owner's goal is to build a user-friendly online platform that inspires and excites users to try new recipes from a range of creators.
-Nourish will foster a sense of community through user interactions, such as recipe reviews and feedback, to create a site that users will want to keep coming back to.
+The Nourish site owner's goal is to create a user-friendly online platform that inspires users to explore the joy of cooking and discover new recipes for every occasion.
+Nourish aims to be more than just a recipe collection—it will foster a sense of community by enabling users to connect, share feedback, leave reviews, and swap cooking tips.

-Whilst Nourish provides users with a curated collection of delicious recipes, the site will also foster a sense of community through user interactions, such as recipe reviews and feedback.
-Nourish will use HTML, CSS, JavaScript, and Python to create a site that users will want to keep coming back to.
+The site will be built using HTML, CSS, JavaScript, Python, and the Django framework to create a site that users will want to keep coming back to.
+It will focus on fostering connections between food enthusiasts while showcasing the site’s core values: sharing good food and great ideas.

 ### User Stories

-The full user stories for this project as well as their acceptance criteria and tasks can be found in the <a href="https://github.com/users/katee145/projects/13" target="_blank">project board</a>.
-Below are the user-stories that were considered essential to making the minimum viable product:
+The full user stories for this project, along with their acceptance criteria and tasks, can be found on the <a href="https://github.com/users/katee145/projects/13" target="_blank">project board</a>.
+Below are the user stories deemed essential to achieving the minimum viable product (MVP):

 * As a site visitor, I want to be able to access the recipe website on multiple devices (desktop, mobile, tablet) so that I can use it anytime, anywhere.
 * As a recipe website administrator, I want to be able to easily add, edit, and delete recipes so that I can keep the content fresh and up-to-date.